dinky1s/dogefaucet-list/README.md

 BitCoin
 - Land of Bitcoin - One of the most comprehensive and easist to navigate mulit-faucet sites. [landofbitcoin.com](http://cur.lv/7n885)
 - Daily Bitcoins - very simple and easy to use     [dailybitcoins.org](http://cur.lv/7n84y)
 - FreeBitcoin - Very sweet site!      [freebitcoin.in](http://cur.lv/7n89k)
 - MMOclub Faucet - Works most of the time, good payouts     [MMOclub.com/Faucet](http://cur.lv/7n8ag)
 - Click & Coin - uses microwallet; 100 satoshi every hour     [Click & Coin](http://me.cur.lv/clickandcoin)
 - BitCoin Reserve - do easy tasks to earn BTC - Pays frequently and nicely!
 [Bitcoin Reserve](http://me.cur.lv/bitcoinreserve)
 - Virwox - No actual free coins here, but a great exchange to get started in Cryptocurrencies.
 Can use Paypal to by SLLs and convert the SLLs to Bitcoins (BTC).
 Safe, secure and easy to use.
 Register here:     [Virwox.com](http://bit.cur.lv/Virwox)

 MoonCoin
 - MoonFaucet - Rena Faucet, this one pays.
 May have to wait until you reach withdrawl limits, but they are small and easy.
 [Moon-faucet.tk](http://now.cur.lv/MoonFaucet)

+CashCoin
+- Free Cashcoin - this one pays instantly!
+[Free CashCoin](http://in.cur.lv/cashcoin)